 (a) Notwithstanding any provision hereof, for all purposes of this Agreement KMPA shall be and act as an independent contractor and neither Party shall bind nor attempt to bind the other to any contract or agreement.
 KMPA is an independent contractor and is solely responsible for all taxes, withholdings, and other statutory or contractual obligations of any sort, including, but not limited to, Worker’s Compensation Insurance.
 No Federal, State or local income tax or payroll tax of any kind shall be withheld or paid by KyMEA on behalf of KMPA or the employees of KyMEA.
 With respect to the services performed hereunder, KMPA will not be treated as an employee for Federal or State tax purposes.
 KMPA must be in compliance with all Federal, State and local laws regarding business permits and licenses that may be required to carry out the work to be performed under this Agreement.
 Because KMPA is engaged in KMPA’s own independent business, KMPA is not eligible for and shall not participate in any employer pension, health or other fringe benefit plan of the KyMEA.
 Normal work tasks will be carried out at KMPA’s office unless otherwise indicated in the applicable Task Authorization.
 KyMEA also recognizes that KMPA may work for other clients and its services are available to the general public.

 (b) KyMEA recognizes and acknowledges that KMPA is engaged in a business and operations which are similar to the business and operations of KyMEA.
-KyMEA agrees that KMPA shall have no fiduciary duties, responsibilities or obligations to KyMEA of any kind or nature as the result of this Agreement, any Task Authorization or any dealings between the Parties.
+KyMEA agrees that KMPA shall have no fiduciary duties to KyMEA of any kind or nature as the result of this Agreement, any Task Authorization or any dealings between the Parties.

 ARTICLE 4 - STANDARD OF CARE